 In 1998, with a model provided by the Texas Parks and Wildlife Department, OTF pioneered the first public educational curriculum for secondary schools in Texas called “Outdoor Trails.”
 In 2007 a complete curriculum rewrite helped merit accreditation by the Texas Education Association for the newly named “Outdoor Adventures” (OA) program.

-Today, with the guidance and direction of Education Coordinator Scot McClure, OTF has established the OA education program in over 300 schools throughout the country.
-OTF provides curriculum and equipment grants to schools who have adopted Outdoor Adventures as well as providing avenues for teacher training and workshops without charge.
-OTF has had great success partnering with State agencies and conservation organizations to expand our life changing outdoor education program.
+Today, under the guidance of Director of Education Scot McClure, OTF has established the OA education program in more than 1,000 K-12 public and private schools across 46 states.
+OTF provides curriculum and equipment grants to schools that have adopted Outdoor Adventures as well as providing avenues for teacher training and workshops without charge.
+OTF has had great success partnering with State agencies and conservation organizations to expand our life-changing outdoor education program.

 Watch how Outdoor Adventures is changing lives!

 The young lady in the video below courageously tells her story of how learning CPR in an Outdoor Adventures class helped save the life of a child.